teknomo/IdealFlowNetwork/SampleScenarios/Simplest/ReadMe.md

-# Sample Scenarios
+# Simplest Scenario

-+ Simplest: simplest scenario with only three nodes and three links
+Simplest scenario with only three nodes and three links
-+ Ateneo2018: road network of ateneo de manila campus 2018